 If connecting between domestic Terminals 1, 2 & 3, you DON’T have to leave the secured side and take the shuttle buses, you can simply follow the overhead signage to guide you between all domestic terminals.

 The CDA is committed to providing a quick and reliable bus shuttle service as the ATS modernization is finalized.
-The new ATS is scheduled to return to servcie in early 2020.

 Look for this sign when trying to locate the Transit System.